koii-network/docs/concepts/koii-summary/impact.md

   />
   <Card
     title='<p><strong>Join the Compute Sharing Economy</strong></p>'
     description="<p>If you've got hardware, we've got tasks.
-When you run a Koii Node, your personal devices can earn you passive income.</p>" link='/develop/microservices-and-tasks/run-a-task-node'
+When you run a Koii node, your personal devices can earn you passive income.</p>" link='/develop/microservices-and-tasks/run-a-task-node'
     linkText='Run a Node'
     svgName='node'